mariuszbyahoo/CrossNCircle-Gumoku/README.md

 +
 Gumoku rules :
-In order to win, you need to write five figures in one of the four directions.
+In order to win, you need to write five figures in one of the eight directions.
 For example: XXXXX -> X wins

 +